Dayset/LessRedLUT/README.md

 2. Get 3D CUBE LUT files (download or create your own)

    https://raw.githubusercontent.com/Dayset/LessRedLUTCollection/fbf62776f9dbb34f8c7b746362ee24979d773001/DailyDriver25LessRedPeaks.cube
-   Use 'Save as..' or navigate through the GitHub page to download the file.
+   Use 'Save as..' or navigate the GitHub page to download the file.

 4. Assign the LUT file to an SDR or HDR file (depending on your monitor), and Apply